Choosing the Best Roofing Materials for Maine’s Climate

 There are several roofing materials to choose from, and choosing one for your home can be difficult.
 Making the best selection may just start with where your home is located.
 The climate in New England is much different than other areas, which puts more stress on finding the right roofing materials that are able to withstand the seasons of heavy rain and snow.
 Secondly, the type of roof your house has can influence your choice of the best roofing materials that suit your home.
-Thirdly, personal preference can also come into play and maybe even help you narrow down your choices.
+Thirdly, personal preference can also come into play and may even help you narrow down your choices.

 Before you start your search for the best roofing materials for your house in Maine, think about the answers to these questions.

-- Is your home used for any other purposes, such as running a business?
+• Is your home used for any other purposes, such as running a business?

-- Is your roof’s design flat or pitched?
+• Is your roof’s design flat or pitched?

-- What qualities are most important to you?
+• What qualities are most important to you?
 Are you more interested in investing in durability?
 Do you want aesthetic qualities to weigh more than others?
 Maybe you want a little bit of both durability and aesthetic appeal.

 Once you know the answers to these questions, you’ll want to do a bit of research to determine the benefits and limitations of the various roofing materials.
 We’ve put together this list to serve as a reference or guide to help you choose the right material for your home’s roof.